joelthomastr/tokipona/suno-pi-toki-pona_en.md

 [tomo](https://joelthomastr.github.io/tokipona/README_LANGCODE)&nbsp;&nbsp;>&nbsp;&nbsp;lipu ni

-# My Speech on the Day of Toki Pona
+# My Speeches on the Day of Toki Pona

 In moon time number eight of this circling of the sun the community of Toki Pona did this: The Day of Toki Pona.
 This day was important because of this: On the same day of 20 circlings of the sun ago, Sonja Lang gave the first page of Toki Pona to all the world.
 So the community of Toki Pona said this: On the same day of this circling of the sun let us all do a recreational time.
 You can see [all of the moving pictures on YouTube](https://youtube.com/playlist?list=PLjOmpMyMxd8Ru7RzbKS0ZZ1E_S2J_pA2X).